 See waterfalls.
 Moderate terrain over 1.75 miles along Lake Rabun Beach will lead you past two beautiful falls, Angel Falls and Panther Falls.

 Another moderate 2-mile hike in the county is Hemlock Falls at Lake Burton.
 The road leading to the falls parking area can get flooded during heavy rains.

+Explore the Dillard House.
 When you visit the Dillard House Restaurant you might expect just a meal, but it's a true Southern culinary event that awaits you.

 You can also stay overnight at Dillard House- at the Inn, in a cottage or at a secluded cabin.
 Try the spa or the horseback riding package.